 Vanderbilt Undergraduate Summer Research Program

-- VUSRP is a 10-week program that is done side-by-side with any full-time Vanderbilt faculty member, generally on campus.
+- VUSRP is a 10-week program that is traditionally done side-by-side with any full-time Vanderbilt faculty member, generally on campus.

-- The main component of the program is the scholarly work done by the Vanderbilt undergraduate student (VUSRP student) in collaboration with their faculty mentor.
+- The main component of the program is the scholarly work done by the Vanderbilt undergraduate student (VUSRP student) in collaboration with their faculty adviser.

-- A $5000 stipend is awarded, with a limited number of $6000 Littlejohn and Goldberg Fellow awards made for exceptional applications.
+- A $5000 stipend is awarded, with a limited number of $6000 Littlejohn and Goldberg Fellow awards for exceptional applications.

 - Students who accept VUSRP stipends are required to:

 - attend a spring workshop to review program logistics

-- complete 10 weeks of full-time research with their faculty mentor over the summer
+- complete 10 weeks of full-time research with their faculty adviser over the summer

 - present at a roundtable discussion toward the end of the 10-week period

-- present at the Vanderbilt Undergraduate Research Fair
+- present at the fall or spring Vanderbilt Undergraduate Research Fair

-- An information session for students was held on November 6.
-Slides from the presentation are available here.
+- An information session for students was held on November 18, 2020.

-- Vanderbilt faculty may sponsor only two applications per competition.
+- Vanderbilt faculty may advise only two applications per competition.